Coping without a car if you’re over 65

 - Buy the gold AT HOP card at your nearest ticket office.
 The gold AT HOP card costs $10 and you have to put a minimum of $5 credit on it.
 This credit is only used for trips before 9am.

 - Register your card.
 You can do it online if you have an email address.
-If you don't, post the application form and copies of your ID.
+If you do not, post the application form and copies of your ID.

 - Get the SuperGold concession loaded on your card.
 You can do this: